Computing the proportional veto core: Computing the core

 Now suppose there exists a biclique $K_{x,y}\subseteq G$ with $x+y\geq tm$.
 Without loss of generality, we can assume $x=rk',y=tb'$ (since if voter $i$ considers a candidate $a$ to be better than $c$, then all $r$ vertices associated with $i$ are adjacent to all $t$ vertices associated with $a$).
 That is, there are $k'$ voters who all agree that $b'$ candidates are better than $c$.
 We must show that the coalition has enough veto power to force this outcome: $\floor{\frac{rk'}{t}}\geq m-b'$.
 We know that:

 Since $m-b'$ is an integer it follows that $\floor{\frac{rk'}{t}}\geq m-b'$.

-Observe that $G$ has $rn<tm$ vertices on the left and $t(m-1)<tm$ vertices on the right.
-So by Proposition~\ref{prop:biclique} we can, in polynomial time, determine whether there exists the necessary biclique.
+By Proposition~\ref{prop:biclique} we can, in polynomial time, determine whether such a biclique exists.
 This is sufficient to establish the problem is solvable in polynomial time.
 However, in order to use the argument in Proposition~\ref{prop:biclique} we need to find the size of the maximum matching in the complement of the blocking graph, $\overline{G}$.
-If we use a standard $O(E\sqrt{V})$ solution our algorithm will run in $O(\alpha^2 m^3n^2\sqrt{\alpha mn})$ time -- a heroic $O(n^{8.5})$ when $m=n=\alpha$.
+If we use a standard $O(\text{Edges}\sqrt{\text{Vertices}})$ solution our algorithm will run in $O(\alpha^2 m^3n^2\sqrt{\alpha mn})$ time -- a heroic $O(n^{8.5})$ when $m=n=\alpha$.
 We can do better by reformulating the problem as one of maximum flow.

-Define the \emph{flow graph} of $c$ to be the directed weighted graph with a source node $S$, a sink node $T$, a node for every voter, and a node for every candidate but $c$.
-There is an arc from $S$ to each voter with capacity $r$, an arc from each candidate node to $T$ with capacity $t$, and an arc of unbounded capacity between every voter node and every candidate node that the voter considers to be worse than~$c$.
+Define the \emph{flow graph} of $c$ to be the directed weighted graph with a source node $S$, a sink node $U$, a node for every voter, and a node for every candidate but $c$.
+There is an arc from $S$ to each voter with capacity $r$, an arc from each candidate node to $U$ with capacity $t$, and an arc of unbounded capacity between every voter node and every candidate node that the voter considers to be worse than~$c$.

 We will show that if $\overline{G}$ has a matching of size $F$ then the flow graph has a flow of at least $F$, and if the flow graph has a maximum flow of $F$ then $\overline{G}$ has a matching of size at least $F$.
 Combining the two, the size of the maximum matching in $\overline{G}$ is equal to the maximum flow in the flow graph.